srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Presenters present
 - Scorer commits and pushes match files to the compstate as they are broadcast
-- Chat Mods to monitor chat and forward on any relevant messages to presenters or producer via Slack
+- Chat Mods to monitor chat and forward on any relevant messages to presenters or producer via Slack (the `@commentators` group may be useful for this)

 ## Module Announcement